Reel Pride

 Reel Pride is an annual gay, lesbian, bisexual, transgender and two-spirit film and video festival produced by the Winnipeg Gay and Lesbian Film Society in Winnipeg, Manitoba, Canada.

+History

 The Winnipeg Gay and Lesbian Film Society, Inc. was registered as a non-profit incorporation under Manitoba statutes on September 20, 1985.
 Between 1985 and 1989 the group organized monthly film series, bringing to Manitoba audiences gay and lesbian films otherwise not seen in Winnipeg.
 These were advertised to Winnipeg's gay & lesbian community by mailouts.

 The first film festival was produced in 1987 as a joint project of the Winnipeg Gay and Lesbian Film Society and Plug In, Inc. and named Counterparts.
 All of the festivals that followed have been produced by the Society.
 Since 2000, the festivals have been known by the name "Reel Pride".

+Festival list

 As of 2013 there have been twenty festivals: